ornlneutronimaging/braggedgemodeling/JOSS-paper/paper.md

 a useful tool in biology.
-In the past half century, Neutron imaging has seen growing applications in various scientific fields including physics, engineering sciences, biology, and even archaology [@strobl2009].
+In the past half century, Neutron imaging has seen growing applications in various scientific fields including physics, engineering sciences, biology, and archaeology [@strobl2009].

 With energy-resolved neutron imaging techniques,